kelsS/a11ydetective/README.md

 # a11ydetective

+Hey howdy hey, dear reader.
+Welcome to a blog all about Web Accessibility.
+Take note that the word accessibility is often shortened to a11y.
+A11y is a [numeronym](https://www.a11yproject.com/posts/a11y-and-other-numeronyms/).

+What is web a11y you might ask?

+Web a11y is all about making sites and applications usable to as many people as possible no matter how they are differently abled.
+This noble pursuit involves automated testing, manual testing, and lots of collaboration!

+In this blog you will find helpful tips, tricks, gotchas, and other examples of how to make a website or web application accessible for all!

 ## File structure

 - `.nojekyll`: *tells github pages to NOT use jekyll since this project will be using 11ty instead*